telerik/reporting-docs/knowledge-base/table-detail-rows-with-same-height.md

 ````
 The idea is to take the longest data field and based on its maximum length calculate the number of rows that are needed to fit its content within the cell.

-If the scenario is more complicated and the [built-in user functions]({%slug telerikreporting/designing-reports/connecting-to-data/expressions/expressions-reference/functions/overview%}) doesn't fit your needs, you may create a [custom user function]({%slug telerikreporting/designing-reports/connecting-to-data/expressions/extending-expressions/user-functions%}) to return the detail row height.
+If the scenario is more complicated and the [built-in user functions]({%slug telerikreporting/designing-reports/connecting-to-data/expressions/expressions-reference/functions/overview%}) don't fit your needs, you may create a [custom user function]({%slug telerikreporting/designing-reports/connecting-to-data/expressions/extending-expressions/user-functions%}) to return the detail row height.

 ## See Also